Banged to rights.

 We’d close our ears to the merest implication that voice activated devices were gathering information on what you want for dinner tonight.

-And of course we would all take with a pinch of salt the amazing results generated in agency case studies presented on their spangly websites and whizz bang creds documents.
+And of course we would all take with a pinch of salt the amazing results generated in agency case studies.
+Presented on their spangly websites and whizz bang creds documents.

 Agencies and clients up and down the land are so invested in the shiny new toys that we’re terrified that the uprising of real information will show us all to have been hoodwinked.
 The digital revolution made everything accountable but never more so has the old saying of ‘lies, damn lies and statistics’ been more relevant.